<Cybercore>

 • Armour Factor (AF) is your ability to avoid damage; in high AF Armour rigs, getting hit is not an option.
 It's a promise.

 However, it's tiring, and you only have so much combat awareness.
-Your Reactions determine the number of times you can Dodge in a Round, this is capped by your armours Armour Reaction Cap (ARC).
+Your Reflexes determine the number of times you can Dodge in a Round, this is capped by your armours Armour Reaction Cap (ARC).

 As your training improves, you learn to keep track of more assailants and improve your Dodge Factor.

-• Evade Factor (EF) measures your ability to use your foresight and reactions to ensure you are in the right place at the right time to avoid area-of-effect attacks.
+• Evade Factor (EF) measures your ability to use your Foresight and Reactions to ensure you are in the right place at the right time to avoid area-of-effect attacks.

 These include grenades, explosives, cones, and beam fire from certain weapons.
 Your Agility determines the number of times you can Evade in a Round.